jkraybill/workers-and-resources-productivity-mod/README.md

 # workers-and-resources-insane-mode
-Mod scripts for the game "Workers &amp; Resources: Soviet Republic".
+Scenario creation mod for the game "Workers &amp; Resources: Soviet Republic".
+It creates a unique set of economics for every new game by changing building production rates and costs.

 In its base confiuration, makes the game harder but more varied than in the base game.
 The script can also be used to make the game easier or generate challenging economic situations.

+# Overview

+Do you want a fresh challenge every time you play Workers & Resources: Soviet Republic?

+Once you've played several times, you'll notice that the way you "should" play, and the way you should start, is probably quite similar every time.
+This mod's goal is to give you a fresh set of economic challenges every time you play.

+The mod changes your buildings so that every game, some industries will be more or less productive than others, and costs will be different.
+It also is intended to make the game more challenging, but it can also be run to make the game easier.

+In one scenario, you may be a nation who can produce crops and livestock very well, but needs to import power and steel; in another, you may be a nation who can process oil well but can't mine it very effectively; in another, coal power plants may cost 1.5m rubles.
+There are endless possibilities!

+The mod comes with an economic spreadsheet that can be used to plan your development, and assess which industries are likely to be productive for your nation.
+The spreadsheet is optional but helps a lot on harder scenarios.

+This mod also re-balances some of the core industries (coal, oil, livestock, and clothing) to make them less productive and therefore less obvious choices for every game.

 # What this mod does